alexle/alexle.github.com/posts/2013-in-review.markdown

 What's a Muscle-Up, you ask?
 Essentially, it's a Pull-Up to Dip in one fluid movement.
 Instead of stopping when your chin reaches the bar, you continue pulling until your upper body is *above* the bar, where you then transition into a full Dip on *top* of the bar.
 It's one of the more advanced and coveted CrossFit exercises, and considered by some as the king of bodyweight exercises.

 It took me 3 months just to do **one**, and 2 months more to work up to 10.
 A huge milestone for me, and reminder that just because something looks easy doesn't mean it is.
 I'm delighted with the results from practicing these new CrossFit movements.
-On top of that, they've re-energized my workouts and have given me new challenges to work towards.
+On top of it, they've re-energized my workouts and have given me new challenges to work towards.

 <hr width=75%>